These 5 Hot Springs in Wyoming Will Warm You up This Winter

 2. Hobo Pool

 Hobo Pool is located along the banks of the Platte River in Saratoga.
-The healing water in Hobo Pool runs anywhere from 108º to 119º while the water in the Not So Hot Pool is maintained around 100º.
-This historic hot pool is open 7 days a week, 24 hours a day.
+The healing water in Hobo Pool runs anywhere from 108 degrees to 119 degrees Fahrenheit while the water in the Not So Hot Pool is maintained around 100 degrees Fahrenheit.
+This historic hot pool is open 7 days a week, 24 hours a day, and is free to the public.

 3. Saratoga Hot Springs Resort

 Saratoga Hot Springs Resort is nestled between the Snowy Range and the Sierra Madre Mountain Range on the Upper North Platte River.
-Soak in the warm waters of Saratoga's natural mineral hot springs in the 70' hot pool or in the intimate teepee covered pools.
-The 70' mineral hot springs swimming pool ranges from 96º-98º while the teepee hot pools run around 100º to 112º.
+Soak in the warm waters of Saratoga's natural mineral hot springs in the 70-foot hot pool or in the intimate teepee-covered pools.
+The 70-foot mineral hot springs swimming pool ranges from 96 degrees to 98 degrees Fahrenheit while the teepee hot pools run around 100 degrees to 112 degrees Fahrenheit.

 4. Granite Hot Springs

-This hot springs in Wyoming is only accessible via dog sled, skiing or snowmobile.
+Granite Hot Springs is easily one of the best hot springs in Wyoming and it is only accessible via dog sled, skiing, or snowmobile.
 This is a great hot spring to relax sore muscles from the exhilarating journey through the snow to get there.
-The view of the surrounding snow covered mountains is breathtaking.
-This area around Granite Hot Springs sees an average snowfall of 400" and the water runs around 112º.
+Plus, the view of the surrounding snow-covered mountains is breathtaking.
+This area around these outdoor hot springs in Wyoming sees an average snowfall of 400 inches and the water runs around 112 degrees Fahrenheit.

 5. Boiling River Hot Springs

-Boiling River is formed where a large hot spring enters the Gardner River, which runs from northwestern Wyoming to south central Montana.
-The spot where the hot and cold water meet creates a comfortable soaking destination.
+Boiling River is formed where a large hot spring enters the Gardner River, which runs from northwestern Wyoming to south-central Montana.
+The spot where the hot and cold water meets creates a comfortable soaking destination.
 This hot spring is located in Yellowstone, actually in the state of Montana, but it's definitely a spot to check out if you're in Wyoming.

 Many years ago, even the Native Americans and settlers used these hot springs year-round to soak up their healing powers and rest their weary bodies.
-Today, these hot springs in Wyoming continue to offer visitors rest and relaxation, and are Mother Nature's best therapy!
+Today, the best hot springs in Wyoming continue to offer visitors rest and relaxation, and are Mother Nature's best therapy!

-Check out our coverage of Granite Hot Springs for more information.
+What are some of your favorite outdoor springs in Wyoming?
+What are your favorite things to do in the winter in Wyoming?
+Let me know!
 And if you can't get enough of soaking in these restorative waters, check out our list of Wyoming hot springs.

 Subscribe to our newsletter